 - Perceptive.
 You have proficiency with the Perception skill.

 - Saving Throw Proficiency.
 Choose one additional saving throw proficiency.

 Male bariaur are hearty warriors, trained to fight and defend the tribe.
 They grow horns fit to bludgeon their enemies with, and often tip them with metal so that they can make piercing attacks as well.

 - Ability Score Increase.
 Your Strength score increases by 1.

 - Ram.
-Your horns are a natural weapon which you can use to make an unarmed melee attack with your horns as a weapon.
-They deal 1d6 bludgeoning damage, and you are considered proficient in them.
-If the bariaur moves at least 20 feet straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra (1d6) bludgeoning damage.
-If the target is a Medium sized or smaller creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.
+Your horns are a natural weapon which you can use to make an unarmed melee attack with your horns.
+They deal 1d6 + your strength modifier bludgeoning damage, and you are considered proficient in them.
+If you move at least 20 feet straight toward a target and then hit it with a ram attack on the same turn, the target takes an extra 1d6 bludgeoning damage.
+If the target is a Large sized or smaller creature, it must succeed on a Strength saving throw or be knocked prone.
 The DC for this save is 8 + your proficiency modifier + Strength modifier.